 High electricity bills

-If you are experiencing abnormally high electricity bills, there are a number of things you can do including but not limited to: have an Ottawa licensed electrician repair any damaged circuits or wiring, unplugging devices when they are not in use (even phone chargers use energy when plugged in even if it is not charging anything), find power surging devices, install motion sensor lighting, install dimmers or timers, use LED lighting where possible, get a programmable thermostat.
+If you are experiencing abnormally high electricity bills, there are a number of things you can do including but not limited to; having an Ottawa-licensed electrician repair any damaged circuits or wiring, unplugging devices when they are not in use (even phone chargers use energy when plugged in even if it is not charging anything), find power surging devices, install motion sensor lighting, install dimmers or timers, use LED lighting where possible, get a programmable thermostat.

 Reach out to the Floodlight Electric team today if you are experiencing any issues with your electricity.